 The SCLK Kernel file complies with NAIF SPICE specifications.
 The Time Correlation application updates the mission SCLK kernel each time it runs by adding a new record consisting of an SCLK time in SPICE encoded SCLK form, a corresponding Earth time in Terrestrial Dynamical Time (TDT) form, and a clock change rate.
 Updating the mission SCLK kernel is a fundamental purpose of the MMTC.
 It provides the latest available time correlation parameters.

 The Time Correlation application maintains a SPICE compatible SCLK kernel with the filename in the form of "<prefix>_nnnnn.tsc", where <prefix> is a mission configurable filename component and "nnnnn" is a version number ranging from 00000-99999.
-This requirement is based on EC694658, but made non-mission specific.
+This requirement is based on EC694658 (reference?), but made non-mission specific.
 The SCLK Kernel also contains the spacecraft clock definition and partitions.

 The GDS Time Correlation application creates an SCLK/SCET file that contains an association between SCLK, spacecraft time in UTC, and clock change rate in the format that is compatible with the APGen software.
 SCLK/SCET files are fundamental products of the Time Correlation application and contain the fundamental time correlation information and are used by numerous other applications.
 The SCLK/SCET File is updated each time it runs by adding a new record consisting of an SCLK time, a corresponding Earth time in a UTC calendar string, and a clock change rate.
 SCLK kernels are fundamental products of the Time Correlation application and contain the fundamental time correlation information and are used by numerous other applications.

 THE TIME HISTORY FILE